resthub/resthub.org/tutorial/backbone.rst

 Step 8
 ------

-* Download `RESThub Spring training sample project <https://github.com/resthub/resthub-spring-training/zipball/step5-solution>`_ and extract it
+* Download `RESThub Spring tutorial sample project <https://github.com/resthub/resthub-spring-tutorial/zipball/step5-solution>`_ and extract it
 * Create jpa-webservice/src/main/webapp directory, and move your JS application into it
 * Run the jpa-webservice webapp thanks to Maven Jetty plugin
 * Remove backbone-localstorage.js file and usage in JS application